 But I think my best memories of even having a slight imagination came from the innocent romances someone of my age could have had.
 I romanced the thought of being with them.
 In Ms. Kersek's case, being her shoe.

 I can reference my history through school.
 Outside of school my existence until about fourth grade is a blend of memories.
 In school however...

 First grade was Mrs. Mckernan.
 Mrs. Mckernan got to witness my untrained bladder.
 My fondest memory, hated then, was this...

 My mother is your typical third-world woman.
 Still acquainted and biased to her Pakistani lifestyle she thought it was highly impractical that they did not make panty hose for boys.
 I mean, duh, weren't they just thinner and cheaper versions of leg-warmers?
 If my sisters could where them under their pants, why couldn't I?
 What did I know?
 I just went along.
 They were actually quite uncomfortable.

 Box Top Day.
 As the whole class was readying themselves to deliver Box Tops to the teacher I raised my hand and asked to go to the restroom.
 Ms. Mckernan must have been PMSing cause she kinda snapped at me and told me to wait.

 I was a good kid.

-She laughed, but hurriedly ushered me out of the classroom with a pass to see the school nurse.
+She laughed at first, but then she hurriedly ushered me out of the classroom to go see the school nurse.